Medicare is a federal health insurance program. In Texas, as in the rest of the country, it is designed to provide medical coverage for:

 Medicare Part D is provided through Medicare-approved, private insurance companies.
 Like Part C plans, they vary in coverage and in price.
 Not all plans cover every medication you may need, so review each plan you are considering before you opt-in.

 Medigap plans will only pay for services that Medicare considers medically necessary.
-Some plans pay for emergency medical treatment outside of the U.S.
+Some plans pay for emergency medical treatment outside of the United States.

 You can purchase Medigap during your 6-month open enrollment period.
 At that time, you can buy any Medigap policy that is sold in Texas, even if you have medical problems.
 Open enrollment for Medigap begins the month you turn 65 and enroll in Medicare Part B. If you miss open enrollment, you may not be able to purchase a Medigap policy for the same initial rate, or at all.